storageos/storageos.github.io/_docs/prerequisites/mountpropagation.md

 docker run -it --rm -v /mnt:/mnt:shared busybox sh -c /bin/date
 ```

-Orchestrators such as kubernetes or openshift have their own ways of exposing
+Orchestrators such as Kubernetes or OpenShift have their own ways of exposing
 this setting.
-Kubernetes 1.10 and openshift 3.10 have mount propagation enabled by
+Kubernetes 1.10 and OpenShift 3.10 have mount propagation enabled by
 default.
 Previous versions require that feature gates are enabled on the
-kubernetes master's `controller-manager` and `apiserver` services and in the
+Kubernetes master's `controller-manager` and `apiserver` services and in the
 `kubelet` service on each node.

 Installations of orchestrators using Docker require that mount propagation is